adamghill/minestrone/docs/source/index.md

 # Introduction

-`minestrone` is a opinionated Python library that lets you search, modify, and parse messy HTML with ease.
+`minestrone` is an opinionated Python library that lets you search, modify, and parse messy HTML with ease.

 ## Behind the scenes